Great Sea Interconnector: History and development

 Former Cyprus Foreign Minister (1997—2003, 2013— March 2018) and head of the European Parliament Foreign Affairs Working group, Ioannis Kasoulides, joined EuroAsia Interconnector on 30 March 2018 as Chairman of the Strategic Council.
 On 11 September 2018, Dr. Kasoulides received the highest decoration awarded by France – Officer of the Order of the Legion of Honour.

 In a speech at the public consultation held at the Hilton Cyprus on 2 April 2018, Cyprus Energy Minister Georgios Lakkotrypis described the project as "of particular national geopolitical importance, as it enables Cyprus and Greece to act as bridges of cooperation, linking the eastern Mediterranean with the European Union."

 On 8 May 2018, the fourth Cyprus-Israel-Greece tripartite meeting took place in Nicosia.
 Prime Ministers of Greece Alexis Tsipras, Israel Benjamin Netanyahu and the President of Cyprus Nicos Anastasiades reconfirmed their support to the timely implementation of the EuroAsia Interconnector.

 IPTO and EuroAsia Interconnector had a disagreement on the control of the link connecting Attica and Crete.

 On 12 July 2018, IPTO and the EuroAsia Interconnector consortium failed to come to an agreement.

-Prior to the dissagrement IPTO insisted on the creation of a special moving vehicle where IPTO would have a majority stake.
+Prior to the disagreement, IPTO insisted on the creation of a special moving vehicle where IPTO would have a majority stake.
 Following this disagreement IPTO created a subsidiary with name Ariadne Interconnector responsible for the development of the Greek link to Crete.

 The procurement stage of the project started on 13 February 2018 by notice for construction of Stage 1 with an estimated budget of €3.5 billion, published in the Official Journal of the European Union.

 A call for four tenders with estimated budget €3.27 billion was published on 17 April 2018 in the Official Journal of the European Union.